-Your results letter will be sent to you via your student email account when the Assessment Board has meet to consider your assessment results.
+Your results letter will be sent to you via your student email account when the Assessment Board has met to consider your assessment results.
 The letter will provide a summary of information about the assessments you have taken, either within the last academic year or the last trimester.
-The purpose of this page is to provide guidance about information included in your letter.
+We provide guidance about information included in your letter below.

 Towards the top of your letter, there will be an overall decision about whether or not you can progress to the next year/level of your course or the classification you have achieved.
 This decision can be found in a section entitled 'Your Results'.

 Reassessments and retakes

 If you have failed some assessments, you may be required to be reassessed in those assessments or to retake the module.

 - Reassessment: a reassessment refers to your 2nd attempt and will result in a capped mark for the assessment of 40% (Undergraduate) or 50% (Postgraduate).

 - Retake: a retake refers to your 3rd attempt.
 If you are required to retake a module, you will need to attend all classes again and take all assessments for the module.
 The module will be capped at the pass mark of 40% (Undergraduate) or 50% (Postgraduate).
 Retake modules are normally subject to payment of a fee.
 You must re-register at your designated time depending on your intake.
 If your fees are being paid by your employer or sponsor, please remember to submit an updated sponsor letter ahead of re-registration.